 Please Note: Abingdon only accepts fiction submissions from established agents and writers who meet with the editor at writers conferences.
+Only electronic submissions accepted.

 Abingdon Press provides resources that meet the needs of all those who seek and would serve God.
 We produce and deliver hundreds of thousands of resources that people want and use for their ministries and for their lives of faith.
 Among these products are books (Christian Living Trade Line | Academic | Leadership and more), supply items, music resources, curriculum resources, and a host of other print and digital media.